Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Introduction

-To overcome the above limitations of previous FL methods, we came up with the idea of performing resource-aware federated learning using knowledge extraction and multi-model fusion (\proj), as illustrated in Figure \ref{fig:FL_compare} (a).
-Specifically, we train the model distributed to each local client with a knowledge network from the server.
-After local training, we extract the knowledge of each local model to a tiny size neural network by deep mutual learning.
-Here, the large local model and the knowledge network learn and teach each other through the training process, allowing the client to learn robust global knowledge from the server.
-After that, we ensemble all the tiny size neural networks trained from the edge and distilled to a global knowledge by knowledge distillation on the server-side.
-We encode the ensemble classifier's knowledge to the global model.
-Then we transfer the global knowledge to the client for the next round of deep mutual learning.
-We only communicate the tiny size network between the edge and the cloud in training and reference.
+We propose a resource-aware Federated Learning (FL) approach, \textbf{Fed}erated learning using \textbf{K}nowledge \textbf{E}xtraction and \textbf{M}ulti-model fusion~(\proj) as illustrated in Figure \ref{fig:FL_compare} (a), to overcome previous FL limitations.
+In \proj, each local client is trained with a server-side knowledge network.
+After local training, each local model's knowledge is distilled into a tiny-size neural network via deep mutual learning, allowing robust global knowledge acquisition from the server.
+We then ensemble the tiny neural networks, distill this to global knowledge and transfer it to the client for further learning.
+This reduces communication costs as only the tiny network is exchanged between edge and cloud, during training and inference.

-The benefits of our approach \proj are: i) It distills the client's knowledge before aggregating it to the server, which prevents such large edge models from being over-parameterized while reducing the resource constraints of edge devices. ii) It effectively reduces communication costs by exchanging distilled tiny size neural networks between edges and clouds instead of the original large models. iii) Ensembling knowledge from edges efficiently robust the global model, reducing the risk of over-fitting and variance, and achieving better generalization performance in FL.
-Furthermore, our purposed approach is aware of resource-constraint and applies multi-model fusion to break the limitations of model structure, deploy models fairly on edge devices, and enable federated learning in a more realistic setting.
+\proj offers several advantages: It prevents large edge models' over-parameterization by distilling client knowledge before server aggregation.
+It cuts communication costs significantly by exchanging distilled tiny-size networks instead of the original large models.
+By ensembling knowledge from edges, the global model is strengthened, reducing overfitting and variance risks, and improving FL generalization.
+Additionally, it considers resource limitations, using multi-model fusion to deploy models fairly on edge devices, making FL more realistic.